DatavenueLiveObjects/LiveObjectsHelperForVideoTutorials/README.md

 - links

 ## Custom Pipelines
-Get the resources used in the video to be posted on Youtube.
+Get the resources used in the video https://youtu.be/rpqjJiu0H3A .

 - Postman collection to test webservices
 - NodeRed flow